unixko/DaikinCon/README.md

 *Also applied to BRP069B41 (Europe), BRP072A42/BRP072B42/BRP072C42 (Asia)

 It is possible to build wire harness by yourself in case like some variant is not available in your country or you want to swap controller between Daikin devices.
-Moreover, x41 model is a lot cheaper, like a half price of x81 model.
+Also, x41 controller only varaint price is half of other varaints.

 ## A81